 The greater the influence one has, the greater the accountability and responsibility for that influence.
-Some people are on television who are role models for our young, yet they are living immoral lives.
-They will be judged more strictly due to their influence over many.
+Some film and pop stars are role models for our young on television but living immoral lives, but God will judge them more strictly due to their degree of influence.
 Don’t be quick to jump into positions of influence over others.
 Jesus said for us to take the plank out of our own eyes so that we can take the sliver out of other people’s eyes (Matthew 7:3-5).
-Every one of us who are Christians is already in a position of influence, especially if you are known in your neighborhood or workplace as a Christian.
-People are watching you that they may see how you live your life.
-Their eternity depends on their response to the message of Christ that can be read from what you say and what you do.
+Every Christian is in a position of influence, especially if you are known in your neighborhood or workplace that you are a believer in Christ.
+People are watching to see how you live your life.
+Their eternity often depends on their response to the message of Christ read from what you say and do.
 We are all teaching to a certain degree, but we are not all teachers.
 For a teacher, it is crucial to live a life honoring to God:

 Not many of you should presume to be teachers, my brothers because you know that we who teach will be judged more strictly (James 3:1).

-At the judgment, Christian leaders will be judged more strictly due to the amount of light that they have received and their influential position.
-Even those who are without Christ, the higher their influence rises, so does the level of accountability.
-It makes sense that just as there would be different levels of reward for the righteous, there will be differing levels of punishment for those in Hell as well.
+Even those without Christ, the higher their influence rises, so does the level of accountability.
+It makes sense that just as there would be different levels of reward for the righteous, there would be different levels of punishment for those in Hell as well.

-Let’s look now at a passage of Scripture that Jesus taught concerning two individuals that died and where they found themselves.
+Let’s now look at what Jesus taught concerning two individuals who died and where they found themselves in eternity.
 The Lord does not tell us that this is a parable.
-It is also significant that one of the two is named, which is not typical for a parable.
-The reason he used the name Lazarus was that it was the beggar's name.
-My viewpoint is that Jesus is telling us of a situation that is real.
+It is also significant that one of the two is named Lazarus, not typical for a parable.
+This writer’s viewpoint is that Jesus is telling us of a situation that is real.